Barycz Valley

 About Barycz Valley

-Barycz Valley Landscape Park encompasses approximately 87,040 hectares of protected landscape in Greater Poland Voivodeship, Poland.
-Established in 1996, the park protects a broad river valley containing hundreds of medieval fishponds, creating a mosaic of habitats that supports significant biodiversity.
-The area is notable for the largest historical fishpond complex in Europe with over 250 ponds.
+Barycz Valley Landscape Park encompasses 870.4 square kilometres (87,040 hectares) of protected landscape in southwestern Poland, straddling Lower Silesian and Greater Poland Voivodeships.
+[1] Established in 1996, the park protects a broad river valley containing hundreds of medieval fishponds, creating a mosaic of habitats that supports significant biodiversity.
+The Milicz Ponds (Stawy Milickie) nature reserve — a Ramsar-designated wetland site — lies within the park and constitutes Europe's largest complex of artificial fishponds.
 The Barycz and associated waterways shape the park's hydrology, sustaining diverse habitats from wetlands to upland forests.
-As a landscape park in Poland's comprehensive protected area system, it balances environmental conservation with sustainable land use, permitting traditional farming and forestry practices within its boundaries while maintaining ecological corridors that connect with surrounding natural areas across the region.
+As a landscape park, it balances environmental conservation with sustainable land use, permitting traditional farming and forestry practices within its boundaries while maintaining ecological corridors that connect with surrounding natural areas.

 Wildlife Ecosystems